openscm/openscm/Contributing.md

 As a contributor, it is vital that we all follow a few conventions:

+- Never push directly to master, all changes should come via pull requests
 - Ensure that you pass all the tests before making a pull request
 - Use our `.editorconfig` file (see [Editor Config](#editor-config))
 - Create issues for changes and enhancements, this ensures that everyone in the community has a chance to comment